Open-Bionics/Beetroot/README.md

-# Open Bionics - Beetroot (BETA)
+# Open Bionics - Beetroot

-Open Bionics Robotics is the Open Source branch of the Open Bionics company, in Included in this repositry;
+Included in this repository;

 - Beetroot V1.0 - The firmware release for Open Bionics Brunel hand & Chestnut PCB